RaSla/docker-magic/2-docker-compose/grafana/README.md

 # Monitoring
-Grafana + Prometheus (+ Alert Manager) = The most popular Monitoring-solution in 2019 !
+Grafana + Prometheus + Alert Manager = The most popular Monitoring-solution in 2019-2022 !

 **Prometheus** - polls Exporters and stores the received data.
 **Grafana** - displays data on graphs.